sebbarry/linux_notes/README.md

-Just some Linux notes for reference.
+# Just some Linux notes for reference.
-- sysadmin stuff
+- sysadmin material.